U.S. Route 17 in Virginia: Fredericksburg to Winchester

 US 17 heads north out of Warrenton as James Madison Highway.
 The highway follows Cedar Run through a gap between Waters Mountain and Pignut Mountain.
 In Old Tavern, US 17 meets the southern end of SR 245 (Old Tavern Road).
 The U.S. Highway continues northwest from Old Tavern as Winchester Road to the southern edge of Marshall, where the highway meets I-66 at a diamond interchange.
-US 17 joins I-66 heading west while US 17 Business continues into the center of Marshall.
-West of Marshall, I-66 and US 17 have an interchange with the other end of US 17 Business and SR 55.
+US 17 joins I-66 heading west while US 17 Bus. continues into the center of Marshall.
+West of Marshall, I-66 and US 17 have an interchange with the other end of US 17 Bus. and SR 55.
 The three highways head northwest along the freeway to Delaplane, where I-66 and the two other highways split.
 Just north of the partial interchange, SR 55 (John Marshall Highway) diverges from US 17 to parallel I-66 toward Front Royal.
-US 17 follows Winchester Road, a two-lane highway, through the center of Delaplane, where the U.S. Highway crosses Goose Creek and intersects Norfolk Southern's B-Line at grade.
+US 17 follows Winchester Road, a two-lane highway, through the center of Delaplane, where the U.S. Highway crosses Goose Creek and intersects Norfolk Southern Railway's B-Line at grade.
 The U.S. Highway continues north past the entrance to Sky Meadows State Park to its junction with US 50 (John Mosby Highway) in Paris.
 US 17 runs concurrently with US 50 for the remainder of its course.

 US 17 and US 50 become a divided highway that crosses the Blue Ridge Mountains at Ashby Gap and enters Clarke County.
 The two highways descend the mountain to their crossing of the Shenandoah River at Berrys.
 US 17 and US 50 intersect SR 255 (Bishop Meade Road) south of Millwood and US 340 (Lord Fairfax Highway) in the hamlet of Waterloo south of the town of Boyce.
 The highway's name becomes Millwood Pike on crossing Opequon Creek into Frederick County.
 Just east of Winchester, US 17 and US 50 intersect US 522 (Front Royal Pike) and ramps to and from northbound I-81.
 The three U.S. Highways enter the city of Winchester at their half-cloverleaf interchange with southbound I-81.
-The US routes follow Jubal Early Drive into Winchester, then turn right onto two-lane Millwood Avenue, which crosses CSX's Shenandoah Subdivision at grade before reaching US 17's northern terminus at the intersection of Cameron Street and Gerrard Street at the southern edge of downtown.
+The U.S. Highways follow Jubal Early Drive into Winchester, then turn right onto two-lane Millwood Avenue, which crosses CSX Transportation's Shenandoah Subdivision at grade before reaching US 17's northern terminus at the intersection of Cameron and Gerrard streets at the southern edge of downtown.
 US 50, US 522, and US 11 head north along one-way Cameron Street to the center of Winchester; southbound US 11 is accessed via Gerrard Street.
 Signage however indicates US 17's northern terminus is along Cameron Street at Clifford Street.

+History

+Work began on December 2020 to widen US 17 from a two-lane road to a four-lane divided highway between its overpass over I-95 in Fredericksburg and just east of its intersection with Hospital Blvd and Germanna Point Drive.
+It also added a shared-use path, sidewalks, and pedestrian crossings; construction was completed on October 5, 2024.